prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 Modify this template for your bid adapter:
 - Change the maintainer email address to a group distribution list on your ad server's domain.
 A distribution list is preferred over an individual mailbox to allow for robustness, as roles and team members naturally change.
 - Change the `modifying-vast-xml-allowed` value to `false` if you'd like to opt out of video impression tracking.
 It defaults to `true`.
-- Change the `pbs-enforces-gdpr` to `false` if you'd like to disable gdpr enforcement.
-Defaults to `true`.
 - Change the `pbs-enforces-ccpa` to `false` if you'd like to disable ccpa enforcement.
 Defaults to `true`.
 - Change the `vendor-id` value to id of your bidding server as registered with the [GDPR Global Vendor List (GVL)](https://iabeurope.eu/vendor-list-tcf-v2-0/).
 Leave this as `0` if you are not registered with IAB Europe.
 - Remove the `capabilities` (app/site) and `mediaTypes` (banner/video/audio/native) combinations which your adapter does not support.